New Zealand physical disability national rugby league team

 The New Zealand physical disability national rugby league team represent New Zealand in international physical disability rugby league competitions throughout Asia-Pacific and the World.
 At the 2018 Rugby League Commonwealth Championship the team finished second in the Physical Disability tournament after a draw in the final against Australia.
 In August 2018 a squad was named to take part in a best of three series against Australia as part of the 2018 Emerging Nations World Championship in Sydney.

 In October 2022 the team competed at the 2021 Physical Disability Rugby League World Cup where they came second in the tournament.

-Current squad
+Squads

+2021 World Cup

-Squad for 2021 PDRL World Cup.
+Squad for 2021 PDRL World Cup: